You’ve heard the earth-shaking statistics about the shocking number of women wandering around in the wrong bra size. This story isn’t about that.

 We caught up with Tomima Edmark (pronounced like Jemima with a “t”), founder and CEO of online lingerie retailer HerRoom.com, for some straight talk on dressing aging breasts and keeping them as perky as possible.

-As women age, our breasts change.
+.
 In addition to losing collagen and elasticity in the skin, the Cooper’s ligaments that maintain breast structure weaken.
 (Get more of the science here and here.)
 Over time, breasts lose fullness and shape.
 “It’s like putting a bra around a pillow as you get older,” Edmark says.
 “Our breast tissue becomes less firm and more loose.
 Everyone’s trying to eliminate these bulges around their bras — and we’ve been unnecessarily shamed into treating this like it’s a problem — but it’s a natural process.”

 Though your breasts may not have changed cup size, they may fill those cups differently.
 Finding the right fit is important.
 The leading mistake Edmark says women make is choosing a band that’s too big and a cup that’s too small.
 Need updated measurements?
 Get a professional fitting at a bra shop in your city or DIY — HerRoom.com has piles of helpful how-to videos — then read on to find a bra that gives your breasts the support they deserve.